dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 ### spaces (🔗)

-A space allows you to partition images, have different default rules, etc
+Collection of all the Space resources associated with your customer.
+A space allows you to partition images, have different default roles and tags, etc. See the Space topic.

 |domain|range|readonly|writeonly|